hughlilly/tongarirocinemas-react/README.md

 #### Serve locally

-To serve the built site locally, run:
+To serve the built site (i.e., the contents of the `dist` directory) locally, run:

 ```bash
 npm run serve
 ```

-NB: The site was built before distribution, so this command should be able to be run without creating a new build beforehand.
+NB: The site was built before submission, so this command should be able to be run without creating a new build.

 #### Other scripts